 For fun, you can choose your woods seasonally, using beech and cherry in spring and summer and pecan and apple into the fall and winter.

-Also no reason you can’t mix a few different kinds together on a pellet grill.
+Also there's no reason you can't mix a few different kinds together on a pellet grill.

 Make sure you purchase pellets that are sized correctly to work in the hopper of your particular pellet grill.

 We have started adding a specially sized smoker box to our pellet grill cooks to add more wood smoke flavor to our meat.

 Check out our full video to show you exactly how to set it get it started.